red-green-coding/red-green-coding.github.io/_posts/2024-11-10-jekyll-apexcharts.md

 apexcharts: true
 ---

-To add charts to our blog posts, we needed an integration with Jekyll but couldn’t find a suitable plugin.
-Here’s the custom solution we created.
-It builds on [ApexCharts.js][apexcharts], a flexible JavaScript library that makes it easy to create a wide range of appealing visualizations.
-It builds on ideas we found in the [Notepad.ONGHU][notepad.onghu] blog.
+To add charts to our blog posts, we needed a Jekyll integration but couldn’t find a suitable plugin.
+Here’s the custom solution we developed.
+It leverages [ApexCharts.js][apexcharts], a flexible JavaScript library that makes it easy to create appealing visualizations, and is inspired by ideas from the [Notepad.ONGHU][notepad.onghu] blog.

-We want to be able to embed an ApexChart like this:
+Our goal was to embed an ApexChart with configurations like this:

 <pre>
 ```apexchart